arthurabello/nla-assignment-2/assignment.typ

   norm(x)_infinity = max_(1 <= i <= m) abs(x_i)
 $

-Now we proceed with problems and
+Now we proceed with the main topic of this section, the condition number of a problem.
+It is useful to see a problem as a function $f: X -> Y$ from a _normed_ vector space $X$ of data and a space $Y$ of solutions, $f$ is not always a well-behaved continuous function, which is why we are interested in #text(weight: "bold")[well-conditioned] problems and not in  #text(weight: "bold")[ill-conditioned] problems.

 #definition[(Well-Conditioned Problem)
   A problem $f:X -> Y$ is _well-conditioned_ at $x_0 in X$ $<=> forall epsilon > 0, exists delta > 0 |  norm(x - x_0) < delta => f(x) - norm(f(x_0)) < epsilon$.